-Make sure the "FRESH WATER" switch on the DC Breaker Panel located on the port gunnel is "ON" before energizing the water heater.
+Make sure the "FRESH WATER" switch is "ON" before energizing the water heater.

-Turn "ON" the "WATER HEATER" switch on the AC Main Distribution Panel located on the port aft wall of the cabin.
+Turn "ON" the "WATER HEATER" switch located on the AC Main Distribution Panel located in the forward cabinet of the port console.
 Once both the "FRESH WATER" switch and the "WATER HEATER" switches are "ON" the system can be utilized.